evenbrenden/omxplayer-webapi/README.md

 # omxplayer-webapi
 Simple Web APIs for the Raspberry Pi omxplayer.
-Node.js URL and JSON-RPC servers and an example URL browser client.
+Node.js URL and JSON-RPC servers and an example browser client.

 ## Requirements
 express, node-json-rpc, node-omxplayer